conestack/yafowil.webob/README.rst

 Introduction
 ============

-This is the WebOb integration for YAFOWIL - Yet Another Form WIdget Library.
+This is the WebOb integration for YAFOWIL.

 This package registers a global preprocessor for yafowil.
 It wraps the any WebOb BaseRequest derived request instance.